27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 Steps of Perez Art Museum

 Perez Art Museum is a top cultural destination in Miami with an impressive collection of 20th and 21st-century art.
 Plenty to see and do for a few hours here.
-Perez Art Museum has 3-floors to peruse that encompass a collection of 3,000 pieces, rotating exhibits, a lavish hanging garden, and spectacular views of Biscayne Bay.
+Perez Art Museum has three floors to peruse that encompass a collection of 3,000 pieces, rotating exhibits, a lavish hanging garden, and spectacular views of Biscayne Bay.

 Address: 1103 Biscayne Blvd, Miami, FL 33132